Let’s take a minute to answer two simple questions: What is a continuous employee success strategy? And why are we talking about it now?

 Employees should never be surprised by what they hear in a quarterly Check-In.
 Why?
 Because this more formal performance evaluation is built on the foundation of ongoing weekly Sync-Ups.
 When performance is a weekly topic of discussion, big problems stay small, goals can be adjusted mid-cycle, and employees can ask for feedback all along the way.

-Recognition & Rewards
+4. Recognition & Rewards

 Here’s a game-changing workplace tip: Take offering a recognition and rewards program out of the “nice-to-have” column in your performance process checklist and make it a “need-to-have” — if not now, then yesterday.
-Because appreciation is a key element of the employee experience, and there’s no more direct driver of employee appreciation than recognition and rewards.
+Since appreciation is a key element of the employee experience, there’s no more direct driver of employee appreciation than recognition and rewards.

+In our guide, the Power of Recognition & Rewards, we note that 80% of employees report feeling motivated to work harder when their manager shows appreciation for their work.
 WorkTango’s Recognition & Rewards solution makes giving meaningful, real-time appreciation as simple as a few clicks.
-Leaders and peers can hop on the Recognition feed and say a public (or private) “wow,” “great job,” “thank you” to anyone across the organization.
+Leaders and peers can hop on the Recognition feed and say a public (or private) “wow,” “great job,” or “thank you” to anyone across the organization.
 They can also send a gift of reward points to show their appreciation.
 Employees can then use their points to choose the experience or item that means most to them from the rewards catalog.
 When people receive meaningful appreciation, they feel more connected, better motivated, and more aligned with organizational mission and values.
 That’s a huge win for employee success.

-Goal-setting and management
+5. Goal-setting and management

-Goals are a fundamental part of any employee success program, and the key to alignment and productivity within your organization.
+Goals are a fundamental part of any employee success program and the key to alignment and productivity within your organization.
 So work with managers to ensure that they collaborate with individual team members to set goals that are aligned with company OKRs (Objectives and Key Results).
 How do you make sure quarterly goals are well-aligned, ambitious, and achievable?
 By using a solution like Goals & Feedback, which keeps the waterfall of organizational, team, and individual goals constantly within reach.
-From there, incorporate goal tracking into those weekly 1-on-1 Sync-Ups to make sure you’re empowering progress and that team members are staying on track.
+From there, incorporate goal tracking into those weekly 1-on-1 Sync-Ups to make sure you’re empowering progress, and that team members are staying on track.

-New to goals, or looking to revamp your approach?
+New to goals or looking to revamp your approach?
 Check out our Definitive Guide to Setting Goals at Work.

-Surveys & Insights
+6. Surveys & Insights

 Your employee success plan should be dynamic and responsive to the realities of your organization and culture.
 WorkTango’s Surveys & Insights allows you to keep a finger on the pulse of the employee experience.

-With pulse surveys you can regularly gather employee sentiment around important issues like DE&I, employee well-being, trust in leadership, employee engagement, productivity, and faith in the organization’s direction.
+With pulse surveys, you can regularly gather employee sentiment around important issues like DE&I, employee well-being, trust in leadership, employee engagement, productivity, and faith in the organization’s direction.

 What happens to the results of the survey?
 They go immediately to the people who need them (no pre-filtering by HR required).
 Leaders receive easy-to-read reports with individualized recommendations for learning and follow-up action based on their team’s input.